Skip to main content

 BA, Environmental Studies – Mount Holyoke College; WFR

-Originally from Bombay, India, I grew up without much separation from the outdoors – swimming oceans, running along hills, loitering in forests.
-I worked for 7 years in Boston as an environmental consultant to the US Environmental Protection Agency.
-Following this, I returned to India, splitting her time between agriculture (producing fruits and herbs) and backpacking (working as an Instructor with the National Outdoor Leadership School).
+Originally from Bombay, India, she grew up without much separation from the outdoors – swimming oceans, running hills, loitering forests.
+She consulted with the USEPA for 7 years while living in Boston.
+Following a return to India, she worked as an Instructor and Wilderness Medicine Educator with the National Outdoor Leadership School and the Hanifl Centre.
+She is currently a regenerative farmer and forest grower in the heartland of Maharashtra.

 Blattner, Joe